simsam8/idd-solafune/report/report.md

 It relies on self-attention instead of convolutional inductive biases to learn long-range dependencies.

-#### ViT Architecture
+#### ViT architecture

 The Vision Transformer breaks an image into fixed size patches, linearly embeds each patch (plus a learnable class token and positional embeddings) into vectors.
-The result of this is then fed as sequence through standard Transformer encoder layers that contains multi-head self-attention followed by feed-forward networks, using the final class token as representation for prediction.
+The result of this is then fed as a sequence through standard Transformer encoder layers that contains multi-head self-attention followed by feed-forward networks, using the final class token as representation for prediction.
 Its architecture can be seen in Figure \ref{vit}

-#### ViT Implementation
+#### ViT implementation

-In our ViT implementation we started from the torchvision ViT-B/16 model pretrained on ImageNet [@dosovitskiy2020vit] swapped its first layer to accept all 12 Sentinel-2 bands, resized its built-in positional embeddings to our 1024×1024 image grid, and replaced the classification head with a lightweight segmentation head for four land-use classes.
+In our ViT implementation we started from the torchvision ViT-B/16 model pretrained on ImageNet [@dosovitskiy2020vit] swapped its first layer to accept all 12 Sentinel-2 bands, resized its built-in positional embeddings to our 1024×1024 image grid, and replaced the classification head with a lightweight segmentation head for four classes.
-The transformer backbone remained frozen, and only the new segmentation head was trained on our data.

 #### Why ViT?